MrRaposinha/HakitaSupremacy/README.md

 ## 🌟 Features

 - **Hakita Plushie Spawner**: Automatically spawns a plushie of Hakita at the start of every level.
-- **Persistent Plushie**: The plushie respawns upon player death, ensuring you never lose your challenge companion.
+- **Persistent Plushie**: The plushie respawns upon player death or if it falls out of the map, ensuring you never lose your challenge companion.
+- **Smart Respawn System** *(New in v1.1.0)*: Plushies that fall into the void or disappear from the map are automatically teleported back to the player.
+- **Organized Spawn** *(New in v1.1.0)*: Plushies now spawn neatly stacked above the player’s head at the start of each level, preventing chaotic scatter.
+- **Notification System** *(New in v1.1.0)*: A message now appears when plushies are respawned, indicating the exact number retrieved.
 - **Dynamic Gameplay**: Adds a layer of strategy to ULTRAKILL, as you must protect and carry the plushie while navigating intense combat scenarios.
 - **Challenge-Ready**: Perfect for self-imposed challenges, speedruns, or just a bit of fun!